nikhilnicky1/jenkins-nginx/README.md

 # Jenkins Setup and Pipeline Creation ##

-## Steps to Set Up Jenkins and Create a Basic Pipeline
+## Steps to Set Up Jenkins and Create a Basic Pipeline trigger

 ### Prerequisites :
 - Docker Installation